Kahler-Einstein metrics with edge singularities: Higher regularity for solutions of the equation

-The constant $C$ depends uniformly on the $\calC^{k+3}(B)$ norm of the coefficients of $\o$. \end{thm} In fact, the Evans--Krylov theorem gives the $\calC^{2,\gamma}(B)$ estimate.
-The higher regularity is obtained by a straightforward bootstrap, since differentiating the equation with respect to any coordinate vector field $W$ gives a linear equation for $Wu$ with coefficients depending on at most the second derivatives of $u$, to which we can apply ordinary Schauder estimates.
-We shall review a proof of an extension of this theorem to the singular setting in \S 11 below.
+The constant $C$ depends uniformly on the $\calC^{k+3}(B)$ norm of the coefficients of $\o$. \end{thm} To be precise, the Evans--Krylov theorem gives the $\calC^{2,\gamma}(B)$ estimate.
+The higher regularity is obtained by a straightforward bootstrap, since differentiating the equation with respect to any coordinate vector field $W$ gives a linear equation for $Wu$ with coefficients depending on at most the second derivatives of $u$, to which we can apply ordinary Schauder estimates since using the $\calC^{2,\gamma}(B)$ estimate, the coefficients in the resulting equation are \Holder continuous.